agileobjects/BuildableExpressions/docs/src/api/index.md

 ## Expressions vs Strings

-The `BuildableExpression.SourceCode()` factory method can also take a C# source-code string, so why use Expressions?
+The `BuildableExpression.SourceCode()` factory method can also take a C# source-code string, which depending on your scenario could be simpler and faster.

+So why use Expressions?

-- To implement methods using
+- To implement methods using complex
   [Expression Trees](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/expression-trees)
-  built by existing code
+  built by existing code - perhaps to move runtime logic to build-time

 - To write more refactor-friendly code - source code strings cannot be statically checked and have no design-time safety

+- Expression Tree code compilation or generation handles referencing required assemblies for you